Building with Nature Project

 Four pilot projects

-Noorderzijlvest participated in four pilot projectsas part of the Building with Nature project:
+Noorderzijlvest participated in four pilot projects as part of the Building with Nature project:

-Channel management (POV-Wadden Sea dikes)
+Channel management (Cross-project exploration -Wadden Sea dykes)

 We compared the outcomes of the four scenarios with:

-- The current method of protection: backfilling: with hard material such as steel slag.
+• The current method of protection: backfilling: with hard material such as steel slag.

-- We compared the scenarios in terms of aspects such as location and currents, environmental impact, and costs.
+• We compared the scenarios in terms of aspects such as location and currents, environmental impact, and costs.

 The conclusion of the study is as follows: replacing the hard material infill with one of the four other scenarios does not result in any improvement in terms of costs or environmental impact.
-The long-term effect on the location and flow of channels and shoals is highly uncertain.
-Moreover, there is a high probability that we would then have to repeat the measures on a regular basis.
+The long-term effect on the location and flow of channels and sandban ks is highly uncertain.
+Moreover, there is a high probability that we would have to repeat the measures on a regular basis.

-Rijke Dijk near Delfzijl (POV-Wadden Sea dikes)
+Rijke Dijk Delfzijl (Cross-project exploration -Wadden Sea dykes)

 Preparations have begun.
 Implementation is planned for 2022.
 In the Interreg project, we have drawn up the conditions for use.
-Within these conditions, both water safety and the operational management of users are feasible.
-More information: www.hwbp.nl/kennisbank/pov-waddenzeedijken.
+Within these conditions, water safety and the operational management of users are feasible.

-Spoelzee near Noordpolderzijl
+Tidal lake near Noordpolderzijl

 International exchange of knowledge and experience